-Top-Down Parsing with Earley
+Top-down parsing with Earley

 Unlike CKY, which requires the grammar to be in Chomsky Normal Form, the Earley algorithm can work with any context-free grammar.
 This flexibility makes it particularly useful for morphological analysis, where the natural expression of morphological rules might not conform to CNF.